-Kroll's identification of non-budgeted expenditures by Cooper Union exceeding \$100,000 and nonbudgeted contractual obligations exceeding \$125,000 was based upon our review of Cooper Union's financial information for the fiscal year ended June 30, 2022, correspondence with Finance and Administration senior staff, and information presented to the Board of Trustees and Finance and Business Affairs Committee.
+Kroll's identification of non-budgeted expenditures by Cooper Union exceeding \$100,000 and nonbudgeted contractual obligations exceeding \$125,000 was based upon our review of Cooper Union's financial information for the fiscal year ended June 30, 2023, correspondence with Finance and Administration senior staff, and information presented to the Board of Trustees and Finance and Business Affairs Committee.
 The financial information included the Board approved budget, accounting system reports, transaction details, and applicable supporting documentation.
-Cooper Union's annual budgeted operating expenses include unrestricted, temporarily restricted, and endowment funds, as well as "other" non-cash items.10
+Cooper Union's annual budgeted operating expenses include unrestricted, temporarily restricted, endowment funds and other grants, as well as non-cash adjustments.

 The unrestricted funds represent Cooper Union's regular operating budget accounts that are associated with the organization's normal, everyday operating activities.
 The temporarily restricted funds are more generally used by specific schools and departments for certain operating expenditures, as well as select donor-designated activities outside of the scope of standard operations.
+The endowment funds have donor-imposed usage restrictions that remain attached in perpetuity.
+Other grant funding and expenditures are tracked separately by the respective projects, which can occur over multiple fiscal periods.
 The budgeted endowment expenditures represent endowment payout funds that the designated schools will utilize to fund normal, everyday operating activities.
 The non-cash items in the budget include depreciation, amortization, and a postretirement liability adjustment.
-Although budgeted and monitored, the postretirement adjustment is based entirely upon on an annual valuation performed by an external actuary.
+Although budgeted and monitored, the postretirement adjustment is based entirely upon an annual valuation performed by an external actuary.

-The total budget for unrestricted operating expenditures for the fiscal year ended June 30, 2022, was \$69.6 million, an increase from the unrestricted \$67.9 million budgeted total for fiscal year 2021.
-This represents only a 2.56% increase in unrestricted operating expenditures, in comparison to revenues that were forecasted to increase approximately 6.50% in the same fiscal year.
-The fiscal year 2022 unrestricted operating expenditure budget was only marginally higher than the \$68.5 million average budgeted total for the four fiscal years ended 2017 through 2020.
-The 2022 operating expenses budgeted for the temporarily restricted and endowment funds were \$2.7 million and \$1.8 million, respectively.
-Therefore, the total operating expense budget for unrestricted, temporarily restricted, and endowment funds for the fiscal year ended June 30, 2022, was \$74.2 million.
-The total for the "other" non-cash items budgeted total was \$9.6 million, which included \$8.5 million for total depreciation expense that is based on the Plan's annual estimate and is not budgeted on an individual asset by asset basis.
+The total budget for unrestricted operating expenditures for the fiscal year ended June 30, 2023, was \$72.8 million, an increase from the unrestricted \$69.6 million budgeted total for fiscal year 2022.
+This represents a 4.61% increase in unrestricted operating expenditures, in comparison to unrestricted budget revenues that were forecasted to increase approximately 1.81% in the same fiscal year.
+Decreased real estate, graduate tuition, and other rental income revenues, as well as increased undergraduate scholarships, contributed to the overall marginal revenue increase.
+The 2023 operating expenses budgeted for the temporarily restricted and endowment funds were \$2.9 million and \$1.9 million, respectively.
+Therefore, the total operating expense budget for unrestricted, temporarily restricted, and endowment funds for the fiscal year ended June 30, 2023, was \$77.7 million.
+The total for the "other" non-cash budgeted items, similar to fiscal year 2022, was \$9.6 million, which included \$8.5 million for total depreciation expense that is based on the Plan's annual estimate and is not budgeted on an individual asset by asset basis.

-10 Note that the terminology used in the audited financial statements is now "Net Assets without Donor Restriction" and "Net Assets with Donor Restriction."
+&lt;sup>12 Note that the terminology used in the audited financial statements is now "Net Assets without Donor Restriction" and "Net Assets with Donor Restriction."
 In this report we use the terminology used in the Board approved budget.

-Similar to recent fiscal years, the most substantial components of the budgeted operating expenses were debt servicing costs, faculty salaries and benefits, leases and taxes, and facilities costs.
+The most substantial components of Cooper Union's budgeted operating expenses, this year and historically, were debt servicing costs, faculty salaries and benefits, and facilities costs.
 To identify the non-budgeted actual expenditure deficits exceeding \$100,000, Cooper Union and Kroll analyzed budgeted departmental operating expenditure categories and corresponding cumulative budgeted expense variances.
-As detailed below, within four departments, there were five instances of expense category deficits in excess of \$100,000, totaling approximately (\$3.0) million .
-There were, however, offsetting savings in these categories, as well as budgeting surpluses in other categories that resulted in total actual operating expenses of \$73.4 million, which when compared to the total budgeted operating expenses of \$74.2 million, resulted in a favorable actual expense surplus of approximately \$0.8 million.
+As detailed below, within five reporting segments and functionalities, there were seven instances of expense category deficits in excess of \$100,000, totaling approximately \$2.2 million.
+There were, however, offsetting savings in these categories, as well as budgeting surpluses in other categories, that resulted in total actual operating expenses of \$76.3 million, which when compared to the total budgeted operating expenses of \$77.7 million, resulted in a favorable actual expense surplus of approximately \$1.4 million.